die-antwort/da-has_token/README.md

 # da-has_token

-A token generator for Rails 3 and Active Record (also works with Rails 4).
+A token generator for Ruby on Rails 3 and Active Record.

 ## Installation